Insurance & Payment

 - Cost-saving technologies: We use a range of advanced dental technologies to keep costs down.
-For example, we offer laser gum treatment at no extra charge, which helps to get the best tooth impression and minimizes follow-up work.
+For example, we offer laser gum treatment, which helps to get the best tooth impression and minimizes follow-up work.

 When it comes to paying for your visit at SF Dental, you’ve got several options:

 - Full payment: For patients without insurance or a payment plan, the cost for your treatment is due in full at the time of service by cash, check or credit card.

 - Estimated patient portion with dental insurance: Our office will provide you with an estimated insurance contribution, based on prequalification with your insurer.
 You pay the estimated patient portion in full prior to the start of service, and your insurance provider reimburses us for the balance.
 Please note that you will be responsible for paying any balance due after your insurance has been applied.

 - Payment plan with CareCredit: If you need financial assistance to cover your dental treatment, CareCredit provides interest-free loans with no deposit requirements and no annual fee.
 A payment schedule will be provided to you by CareCredit, and you must make arrangements directly with them to have your treatment covered.

 Scheduling an appointment: Existing patients should call, email, or drop in with any dental concerns.
 Even if you only have a quick question, try to call ahead so we can set up a 15-minute consultation.

 Cosmetic, orthodontic and second-opinion consultations: Please call the SF Dental office to set up a consultation.
 Note that elective treatments such as cosmetic dental work, orthodontics, and teeth whitening will only be brought up as part of a comprehensive examination and as you express interest.